Guwahati: 65th Filmfare Awards Tickets Now Available Through Online -

 Mr. Vineet Jain, Managing Director, Bennett, Coleman and Company Limited and Mr. Deepak Lamba, CEO, Worldwide Media Pvt.
 Ltd were present along with Mr. Sarbananda Sonowal, Honourable Chief Minister, Govt of Assam, & Mr. Chandan Brahma, Honourable Minister of Tourism, Govt of Assam, Mr. Jayanta Malla Baruah, Honorable Chairman, Assam Tourism Development Corporation, and Dr. M. Angamuthu, IAS, Commissioner & Secretary, Tourism Department, Govt. of Assam where they sign the MOU making it official that the Assam Government will be hosting the next edition of Filmfare in Guwahati.

-The online booking of tickets is now open for the public.
+The online booking of tickets is now open to the public.

 - The tickets are now available for booking at BookMyShow.com